Shared Inbox vs Separate Apps: Why Unified Messaging Wins (2026)

 Team collaboration breaks

 When two team members both have the Instagram app open, who replies to what?
 You get duplicate responses.
 Or worse, both people assume the other person handled it and nobody replies.
 With separate apps, there is no assignment, no tracking, and no accountability.
+Team visibility fixes this with shared ownership.

 Customer history disappears